Nexmo/station/_tutorials/client-sdk/create-webhook-server-phone-to-app.md

 # Create a webhook server

 You will need to create a webhook server.
-When the inbound call comes into Nexmo you can capture the destination number and use a dynamic NCCO to forward the call to the web application.
-This is achieved using a `connect` action of type `app`.
+When the inbound call comes into Nexmo you can capture the originating number and use a dynamic NCCO to forward the call to the web application.
+This is achieved by using a `connect` action of type `app`.
 Note the call is forwarded to an authenticated user who represents the agent handling the inbound call.

-Add the code for the server to the file `server.js`:
+Create a `server.js` file and add the code for the server:

-> **NOTE:** Paste in your Nexmo number and your user name to the above code.
+> **NOTE:** Paste in your Nexmo number and your user name to the code below.
 The username is the username you used in creating the user JWT in the earlier step.

 ``` javascript
 'use strict';